 Venmo has changed the way we conduct a lot of our everyday financial transactions with its ease of use and minimal fees.
-The downside?
+But can you be scammed through Venmo?
+That’s the downside.
 As with other payment apps, you could fall victim to a scammer.
 The good news is that Venmo offers many safeguards to help keep your money safe.

-“Venmo scams are also simple, but easier to stay ahead of,” said Monica Eaton-Cardone, the founder of Chargebacks911, which helps to combat fraud.
+“Venmo scams are also simple, but easier to stay ahead of,” said Monica Eaton, the founder of Chargebacks911, which helps to combat fraud.
 “Venmo offers several settings to go through before funds are sent.
-This includes using facial recognition or a PIN to even log into the app.
+This includes using facial recognition or a PIN to even log in to the app.
 The last four digits of the recipient’s phone number may also be needed to complete a transaction.”

 You receive a notification on your Venmo account that you’ve received $100 you weren’t expecting.
 Upon investigation, you see it’s from a name that isn’t familiar to you.
-Seconds later, you receive a message from the sender, who says the money was sent to you mistakenly and can you return the cash?
+Seconds later, you receive a message from the sender, who says the money was sent to you mistakenly and asks you to return the cash.

 Sure, you’ll send back that momentary windfall, you say, and proceed to authorize a $100 transfer from your funds.
 Here’s the problem, though.
 The scammer probably used a stolen credit card to fund the initial transaction but has the money you’re sending back programmed to go to the scammer’s legitimate account.
 So you’ve sent the money to the scammer, and not to the owner of the credit card.

 When the owner files a fraud claim, Venmo will take the money from your account.
 If you send a transfer as requested, you’ll be out the $100 sent to you and your $100 reimbursement.